tomkat-cr/genericsuite-fe/src/configs/README.md

 ### users.json

-Users' specific configuration parameters editor definitions.
+Users' CRUD editor and table definitions.
 This is used for the frontend `Admin > Users` menu option.

 ### users_config.json

-Users' specific configuration parameters editor definitions.
+Users' specific configuration parameters CRUD editor and table definitions.
 This is used for the `Configuration parameters` in frontend's `Admin > Users` menu option.

 ### users_profile.json